zdj649150499/Presto_GPU/README.md

 This is a GPU version of PRESTO that created by DeJiang Zhou at NAOC (zdj649150499@163.com).

-In this version, `prepsubband` ,`accelsearch`, and `prepfold` can work with the option `-cuda` on a GPU device.
+1） In this version, `prepsubband` ,`accelsearch`, and `prepfold` can work with the option `-cuda` on a GPU device, `rfifind` cand work with multi-threads.

-We added a new `prepcache`, which can generate a cache file and  greatly accelerate the speed of `prepsubband` and `prepfold`.
+2） We have a new `prepcache`, which can generate a cache file and  greatly accelerate the speed of `prepsubband` and `prepfold`.

-Using `accelsearchlist1` or `accelsearchlistm` to process`.dat.list` files can save a lot of memory processing time.
+Note: With `prepcache` enabled, the output isn't 32-bit.
+Instead, files are generated using the \*Data (8-bit) × SCL (32-bit) + OFFS (32-bit)\* algorithm to reduce storage requirements.
+This deliberately reduces precision, introducing negligible differences in results, but remains acceptable.

-Note that the GPU version of `accelsearch` references `presto_on_gpu_ljt` and it cannot yet do `jerk` searches, i.e. it cannot be used with `-wmax`.
+3） Using `accelsearchlist1, accelsearchlist1t` or `accelsearchlistm` to process`.dat.list` files (`prepsubband -outlist`) can save a lot of memory processing time.

-Something of `rfifind` have also been changed and the GPU version of `prepfold` will reported in the future.
+Note: The GPU version of `accelsearch` and other search grammars references `presto_on_gpu_ljt` and it cannot yet do `jerk` searches, i.e. it cannot be used `-cuda` with `-wmax`.

 The original CPU version is: http://www.cv.nrao.edu/~sransom/presto/